-"What I mean specifically is: If a person is willing to go to the extent of accumulating an incredibly bitter and pungent body odor, to then accumulate maximum spare change donations, then this person is clearly dedicated to maximizing profit in the most extreme of degrees, this person has fully committed to the mask of a person sans domicile, a pitiful hobo, yet if a person encounters an allegedly homeless person enjoying an iPhone, the most advanced technology of this era, then that person would have to hesitate just slightly before giving any currency to that person, or giving maximum spare change to said alleged hobo, even if the body odor is off-putting enough to make the notion of this person perpetrating a spare change scam an incredulous one.
-In short, the flaunting of an iPhone would decrease the expected profit of a so-called spare change scam, while the accumulation of pungency strikes us as having no other purpose beyond the acute maximization of spare change scamming, which means the combination of the two would make the accumulation of the bodily pungency a sort of lost cause, almost an act of insanity."
+"What I mean specifically is: If a person is willing to go to the extent of accumulating an incredibly bitter and pungent body odor, to then accumulate maximum spare change donations, is clearly dedicated then this person maximizing profit in the most extreme of degrees, this person has fully committed to the mask of a person sans domicile, a pitiful hobo, yet if a person encounters an allegedly homeless person enjoving an iPhone, the most advanced technology of this era, then that person would have to hesitate just slightly before giving any currency to that person, or giving maximum spare change to said alleged hobo, even if the body odor is off-putting enough to make the notion of this person perpetrating a spare change scam an incredulous one.
+In short, the flaunting of an iPhone would decrease the expected profit of a so-called change scam. while spare accumulation of pungency strikes us as having no other purpose beyond the acute maximization of spare change scamming, which means the combination of the two would make the accumulation of the bodily pungency a sort of lost cause, almost an act of insanity."